 Financial Planning Standards Council and Credit Canada offer helpful tips on how to get financially naked with your partner, no matter where they lie on the spectrum of debt vs. savings.

-The Financial Infidelity survey, commissioned by Financial Planning Standards Council (FPSC) and Credit Canada in time for Valentine’s Day (February 14), reveals more than one third (36%) of Canadians are victims of financial infidelity.
+The Financial Infidelity survey, commissioned by FP Canada and Credit Canada in time for Valentine’s Day (February 14), reveals more than one third (36%) of Canadians are victims of financial infidelity.

 The Leger poll asked Canadians the following question: “What is the worst form of financial infidelity you have been a victim of from a former or current partner?”